aws/amazon-ecs-cli/README.md

 * `task_execution_role` should be the ARN of an IAM role. **NOTE**: This field is required to enable ECS Tasks to be configured with Cloudwatch Logs, or to pull images from ECR for your tasks.

 * `task_size` Contains two fields, CPU and Memory.
-These fields are required for launching tasks in Fargate mode.
+These fields are required for launching tasks with Fargate launch type.
 See [the documentation on ECS Task Definition Parameters](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html) for more information.

 **Run Params**
 Fields listed under `run_params` are for values needed as options to API calls not related to a Task Definition, such as `compose up` (RunTask) and `compose service up` (CreateService).
 Currently, the only parameter supported under `run_params` is `network_configuration`.
-This is required to run tasks with [Task Networking](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-networking.html), as well as in Fargate mode.
+This is required to run tasks with [Task Networking](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-networking.html), as well as with Fargate launch type.

 * `network_configuration` is required if you specify `ecs_network_mode` as `awsvpc`.
 It takes one nested parameter, `awsvpc_configuration`, which has three subfields:
   * `subnets`: list of subnet ids used to launch tasks. ***NOTE*** These should be in the same VPC and availability zone as the instances on which you wish to launch your tasks.
   * `security_groups`: list of securtiy-group ids used to launch tasks. ***NOTE*** These should be in the same VPC as the instances on which you wish to launch your tasks.
   * `assign_public_ip`: supported values for this field are either "ENABLED" or "DISABLED".
-This field is *only* used for tasks launched in Fargate mode.
-If this field is present in tasks with network configuration launched in EC2 mode, the request will fail.
+This field is *only* used for tasks launched with Fargate launch type.
+If this field is present in tasks with network configuration launched with EC2 launch type, the request will fail.

 Example `ecs-params.yml` file: